APMG/audio-backpack/README.md

 # MPR Music Education

 This is an application for managing playlists of classical music for educational purposes.
 It is built using [Ember](http://www.emherjs.com) and [Ember-Cli](http://www.ember-cli.com/) along with several other dependicies, as defined in `bower.json` and `package.json`.
-This app also depends on the [MPR-User](https://gitlab.mpr.org/swag/mpr-user) rails app for handling oAuth.
+This app also depends on the [MPR-User](https://gitlab.mpr.org/swag/mpr-user) rails app for handling oAuth and the [Playlist Maker API](https://gitlab.mpr.org/swag/playlist-maker-api) for persisting saved playlists, both of which we have not made open source (yet).

 ## Prerequisites